-“A bird perched in a tree never fears of falling from the branch because its confidence is in its wings.”
+“A bird perched in a tree never fears of falling from the branch because he has confidence in his wings.”

-“Discipline is the the bridge between goals and achievement.”
+“Discipline is the bridge between goals and achievement.”
 I love the little hand prints.

 As I’ve said, I was in a rich agricultural area.
 I camped one night near a huge field of these things which were covered by plastic tents.
 I found out later they were calabasa, or squash.

 I rode next to many kilometers of irrigation canals.
 The water came from a big dam many miles away.
 But the canals were often filled with trash and smelled awful.
 The standing water was also a breeding ground for mosquitos and tiny black flies or noseeums.
 So I had to spray myself with repellant each day as well as use my thermocell repellant and mesh bug suit.
 The joy of camping.

 Weirs to control the flow of water.
 As you can see the area is flat and boring with few camping options.

 I did manage to camp but it wasn’t easy.
 And as I said, dirt everywhere.